Treatment Programs For Teen Technology Addiction/Overuse

 How Does Solstice RTC Help Teens Struggling with Technology Addiction?

-These pieces, along with our strong academic program, adventure therapy, and positive peer culture will help her appreciate being in the here and now, and the associated healthy relationships.
+These pieces, along with our strong academic program, adventure therapy, and positive peer culture will help their appreciate being in the here and now, and the associated healthy relationships.
 Her self-esteem, self-confidence, and social skills will blossom.
-The goal will be for her to maintain this healthy, independent self-worth while gradually re-introducing approved social media and technology so that she can learn and practice how to effectively balance her technology use while she is still at Solstice West.
+The goal will be for their to maintain this healthy, independent self-worth while gradually re-introducing approved social media and technology so that they can learn and practice how to effectively balance their technology use while they are still at Solstice West.

 What are the causes of technology addiction in teens?

 Excessive or inappropriate use of technology is typically a symptom of people trying to compensate for issues in their offline lives.
 For example, a teen with low self-esteem might try to post extremely edited or suggestive photos in an attempt to bolster feelings for herself by the validation of others.
-Or an anxiety-ridden high school might make posts that imply “everything is great” when in reality, she is struggling with her academic and extracurricular activities.
+Or an anxiety-ridden high school might make posts that imply “everything is great” when in reality, they are struggling with their academic and extracurricular activities.